MCIF: Multimodal Crosslingual Instruction-Following Benchmark from Scientific Talks: Models

 \section{Models}

-The models used for the analyses are listed in \cref{tab:models-details} and run using the HuggingFace Transformer version indicated for each model, as some of them require a specific version.
+The models used for the analyses are listed in \cref{tab:models-details} (next page) and run using the HuggingFace Transformer version indicated for each model, as some of them require a specific version.

-For all models, we use the default generation parameters and apply greedy search, following the usage instructions reported in the model cards.
-The adopted prompts for each model are the suggested prompts,\footnote{For Qwen2.5-Omni, the suggested prompt leads the model to often reply that is not able to perform the task, and has been replaced with a more generic prompt.} when available.
+For all models, we use the default generation parameters, following the usage instructions reported in the model cards.
+When available, we adopt the suggested system prompts for each model, with the additional instruction: “Only return the answer requested.
+Do not include any explanation or introductions.”
+The maximum number of new tokens is set to 4096 for all models.
 The code used for inference is released upon paper acceptance.
 The inference is performed using a single NVIDIA GH200 120GB GPU.